jimini55/mcp-fork/docs/index.md

 **Features:**

 - Create a web application using React, Tailwind, and shadcn
+- Customize the application based on functional requirements, deconstructing high-level application goals into features, pages, and components
+- Automatic application naming, branding (customized theme) and thematic image generation (splash images, fav icon) using Nova Canvas MCP
-- Authentication Integration with AWS Amplify Authenticator
+- Integrated authentication flows with AWS Amplify auth

 [Learn more about the Frontend MCP Server](servers/frontend-mcp-server.md)